I-am-PUID-0/DMB/README.md

 ## SEERR Integration

-To enable Overseerr integration with Riven, the following environment variables are required: SEERR_API_KEY, SEERR_ADDRESS
+To enable Overseerr integration via environment variables with Riven, the following are required: SEERR_API_KEY, SEERR_ADDRESS - Alternatively, the Riven Web UI can be used to configure the Overseerr integration.

 ## Automatic Updates